Creating a Logo

 • What is our unique selling proposition (USP)?

-Answers to these questions will form the "creative brief" and will be your guide throughout the design process.
+The answers to these questions will form the "creative brief" and will be your guide through the entire design process.

 Step 2: Competitor Analysis and Inspiration

-Look at what your competitors are doing.
+Take a look at what your competitors are doing.
 Pay attention to their logos.
-What do you like, and what don’t you?
-The goal is not to copy, but to identify patterns and find a way to visually differentiate yourself.
+What do you like and what don't you like?
+The goal is not to copy, but to identify patterns and find a way to differentiate yourself visually.

-At the same time, seek inspiration in places like Behance, Dribbble, Pinterest, or even in nature and architecture.
-Gather everything you like and create a mood board - a collection of images, colors, and styles that reflect the desired feel.
+At the same time, look for inspiration in places like Behance, Dribbble, Pinterest, or even in nature and architecture.
+Gather everything you like and make a mood board - a collection of images, colors, and styles that reflect the desired feeling.

 Step 3: Brainstorming and Sketching Ideas

-Grab a pencil and paper.
-This is the phase where no idea is stupid.
-Write down keywords related to your brand and try to visualize them.
+Grab a pen and paper.
+This is the stage where no idea is stupid.
+Write down key words related to your brand and try to visualize them.
 Sketch as many different concepts as possible - monograms, abstract symbols, mascots, emblems.

 Prikaz razlicitih tipova logoa